-The Link Lab at UVA’s School of Engineering and Applied Science (SEAS) supports collaborative, interdisciplinary research and training.
-It is used to develop and deploy cyber-physical systems (CPS) technologies and applications such as drones, autonomous vehicles, surgical robots, cyber security, and smart cities.
-By promoting collaboration across departments, the Link Lab will help the University advance this important research area.
+The Link Lab at UVA’s School of Engineering and Applied Science (SEAS) was designed to support collaborative, interdisciplinary research and training.
+It is being used to develop and deploy cyber-physical systems (CPS) technologies and applications such as drones, autonomous vehicles, surgical robots, cyber security, and smart cities.
+By promoting collaboration across departments, the Link Lab enables UVA to advance this important research area.

 OWNER: University of Virginia